-In addition to regulatory requirements that restrict our ability to raise capital, our Credit Facilities and the 2024 Notes contain various covenants which, if not complied with, could require accelerated repayment under the facility or require us to repurchase the 2024 Notes thereby materially and adversely affecting our liquidity, financial condition, results of operations and ability to pay distributions.
+In addition to regulatory requirements that restrict our ability to raise capital, our Credit Facilities and the 2024 Notes, 2022 Notes and 2022 Convertible Notes contain various covenants which, if not complied with, could require accelerated repayment under the facility or require us to repurchase the 2024 Notes, 2022 Notes or 2022 Convertible Notes thereby materially and adversely affecting our liquidity, financial condition, results of operations and ability to pay distributions.

-The credit agreements governing our Credit Facilities and the 2024 Notes require us to comply with certain financial and operational covenants.
+The credit agreements governing our Credit Facilities and the 2024 Notes, 2022 Notes and 2022 Convertible Notes require us to comply with certain financial and operational covenants.
 These covenants require us to, among other things, maintain certain financial ratios, including asset coverage, debt to equity and interest coverage.
 Our ability to continue to comply with these covenants in the future depends on many factors, some of which are beyond our control.
 There are no assurances that we will be able to comply with these covenants.
-Failure to comply with these covenants would result in a default which, if we were unable to obtain a waiver from the lenders under our Credit Facilities and could accelerate repayment under the facilities or the 2024 Notes and thereby have a material adverse impact on our liquidity, financial condition, results of operations and ability to pay a sufficient amount of distributions and maintain our ability to be subject to tax as a RIC.
+Failure to comply with these covenants would result in a default which, if we were unable to obtain a waiver from the lenders under our Credit Facilities and could accelerate repayment under the facilities or the 2024 Notes, 2022 Notes or 2022 Convertible Notes and thereby have a material adverse impact on our liquidity, financial condition, results of operations and ability to pay a sufficient amount of distributions and maintain our ability to be subject to tax as a RIC.
 We may not have enough available cash or be able to obtain financing at the time we are required to make repurchases.
 See "Management's Discussion and Analysis of Financial Condition of Results of Operations-Borrowings."